20 of the Most Expensive Steaks You Can Order and 1 You Can't

 Where: Prime 47 in Indianapolis

-A dry-aged KC Strip Steak at this Indianapolis steak mainstay goes for $55 with a dry-aged 22-ounce rib-eye fetching $94.
-But Prime's wagyu menu starts at $90 for just 8 ounces and hits $137 for this 34-ounce slab.
+A dry-aged KC Strip Steak at this Indianapolis steak mainstay goes for $94 with a dry-aged 22-ounce rib-eye fetching $95.
+But Prime's wagyu menu starts at $88 for just 8 ounces and hits $140 for this 34-ounce slab.
+And a 4-ounce Japanese A-5 wagyu tenderloin filet will set you back some $116.
+Cipher that!

 A5 Waygu Kobe Steak, Nobu Dallas in Dallas, Texas